arpajj/Visual-Storyteller/README.md

 ```

-'X' is the number of the subfolder you want to download.
+In the third command 'X' is the number of the subfolder you want to download.
 Check inside the [Visual Stories](https://github.com/arpajj/Visual-Storyteller/tree/main/Visual%20Stories) folder: there are 18 different options.

 __Step 5__: Make the necessary adjustments (regarding the models/images paths) on the file [evaluate.py](./Evaluation/evaluate.py) and run the file by executing: `python evaluate.py`.